Support! International Foundation

 Support!
-International Foundation! is a wholly youth-led education non-government organisation in Hong Kong, registered under Section 88 of the Inland Revenue Department Ordinance.
-It is dedicated to bringing educational programmes to both secondary and primary students in need, as well community development events to all youths in Hong Kong, Since 2014, the Foundation has expanded to 9 educational sites across Hong Kong and 3 event series held year-round, each initiated, led and maintained by secondary school students.
+International Foundation 國際青年學融有限公司 is a youth-led education non-government organisation in Hong Kong, registered under Section 88 of the Inland Revenue Department Ordinance.
+It provides educational programmes to both secondary and primary students in need, as well as community development events to all youths in Hong Kong.
+Since 2014, the Foundation has expanded to 9 educational sites across Hong Kong and 3 event series held year-round, each initiated, led and maintained by secondary school students.
 The organisation has over a hundred student volunteers and an average annual reach of 1000+.
-Their mission is to create opportunities and foster connections for individuals from all backgrounds within communities, under the guiding principle and firm belief that young people are tomorrow's leaders.
-The current President is Lucas Yan, 17, from Chinese International School and the current Chairman is Mr Paul Tchen.
+The organisation's stated mission is "to create opportunities and foster connections for individuals from all backgrounds within communities, under the guiding principle and firm belief that young people are tomorrow’s leaders."
+The current President is 16-year-old Nicholas Gao, from Chinese International School and the current Chairman is Paul Tchen.

 History

 Support!
 International Foundation was founded in 2014 by Joseph Wan.
 Joseph was inspired to start his own non-government organisation because of his father's successful rise from humble beginnings.
 He told South China Morning Post, "My dad grew up very poor in Hong Kong...His parents could only afford education until secondary school.
 But my dad really loved learning, and didn’t want to give up so soon.
 So, he worked hard in factories and construction sites until the age of 23, when he could finally afford just one year at university in the UK.
 He ventured off to the UK and worked a night job just to get by.
 Now, he is director of a multinational engineering consultancy.
 This showed me that education really made a difference, which is why the organisation is so education focused."

 It was founded under three pillars: